Massive Tinder Photo Scrape Has Users Upset

 This is meant to be a private (closed-source) application, with a private API interacting to the private server.

 Why the hell can anyone (read: unauthenticated users) access private data via a public and unrestricted URL?
 I've read articles reverse engineering their API.
 It's terrible!
-This is another company who did not put enough time and effort into securing the application and API, and now users (read: non-technical, real people, some of which paid mone
+This is another company who did not put enough time and effort into securing the application and API, and now users (read: non-technical, real people, some of which paid money, all of which trusted the company) are left exposed.

+I really wish there was a way to force companies (ie: legislate) to place far higher importance on this.
+I've also been in situations where, as a developer, I've had managers scuttle or ignore requests to lock things down, in the interests of deadlines or cost or worse yet, "we'll fix it once it's up and running."

 Re: (Score:2)